friflo/Friflo.Json.Fliox/Engine/README.md

 Both `GameEntityStore` and `GameDatabase` are used to store game entities.
 The `GameEntityStore` store `GameEntity`'s at runtime.
-The `GameDatabase` store serialized `GameEntity`'s as `DatabaseEntity`' in databases or files and transfer them via a network.
+The `GameDatabase` store serialized `GameEntity`'s as `DataEntity`'s in databases or files and transfer them via a network.

 Using the `GameEntityStore` / `GameDatabase` enables instant synchronization of a game scene between multiple creators.
 In this workflow the game scene is stored in a shared database without using a version control system like `Git`.